artisangora/magento2-task-manager/readme.md

-# Magento 2 Simple Module
+# Magento 2 Task Manager

 ### The basic functionality:
 * Create a task